First United Methodist Church (Jasper, Alabama)

-The First United Methodist Church is a historic United Methodist Church in Jasper, Walker County, Alabama.
+The First United Methodist Church is a historic United Methodist Church in Jasper, Alabama.
 The congregation dates back to the 1830s.
 This building is their fifth, built from 1912–21.
 Architectural scholars consider this to be one of the best of its type in the state.
 It was added to the National Register of Historic Places on February 14, 1985.
 On December 10, 2022, the congregation disaffiliated with the United Methodist Church to join the Global Methodist Church and began using the name Jasper First Methodist Church.

 History

 The First United Methodist Church is the oldest religious congregation in Jasper.
 It was formed on June 14, 1833 when the first log church, formerly a community school, was deeded to the congregation.
 This building was used until they built a new frame structure at the current site circa 1858–59.
 The congregation went through two additional buildings before building the current church.

 The congregation established a building fund for a new structure in 1912.
 Construction started sometime afterwards.
 Lycurgus Breckenridge Musgrove was a major source of funding.
 A local banker and businessman, he donated two dollars for every one dollar raised by other means.
 He also donated the marble used in construction and the pipe organ.
 The construction was interrupted by World War I, but resumed afterward.
 The new building was dedicated on November 3, 1921.

 A tornado struck the building on April 3, 1974, causing extensive damage to the cupola and roof.
 It also ripped the main sanctuary doors apart, damaged or destroyed 34 of the 38 stained glass windows, and caused water damage in the interior.
 The damage was repaired from 1975–76.
 Destroyed stained glass windows were restored with sympathetically-designed modern replacements.